opatiny/chemexper-internship-workbook/variousIT/mqtt/mqtt.md

 The **broker** is basically a postman.
 It receives and sorts all the messages, and forwards them to the devices that are concerned.

-We will use the mosquito broker.
+We will use the mosquitto broker.

 ## Messages